-Renata Jungo Brüngger and Harald Wilhelm each hold two mandates on Supervisory Boards in non-Group listed companies, including Daimler Truck Holding AG.
-They are also both members of the Supervisory Board of the non-listed Daimler Truck AG, a wholly owned subsidiary of Daimler Truck Holding AG.
+Renata Jungo Brüngger is a member of the Supervisory Board of the listed company Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft and Harald Wilhelm is a member of the Supervisory Board of BAIC Motor Corporation Ltd, which is also listed on the stock exchange.
+In addition, both are represented on the Supervisory Board of the nongroup listed Daimler Truck Holding AG as well as on the Supervisory Board of the non-listed Daimler Truck AG, a wholly owned subsidiary of Daimler Truck Holding AG.
 The shareholder representatives on the Supervisory Boards of Daimler Truck Holding AG and Daimler Truck AG are identical.
-Against this background, in the opinion of the Supervisory Board, membership of the Supervisory Board of Daimler Truck AG does not impose any additional requirements comparable to the mandate at Daimler Truck Holding AG in terms of the profile of requirements.
-A deviation from the recommendation of the German Corporate Governance Code that members of boards of management of listed companies should not hold more than two mandates on supervisory boards in non-group listed companies or comparable functions and should not chair a supervisory board is stated and justified in the 2022 Declaration of Compliance, notwithstanding the assessments of the Supervisory Board for the purposes of the profile of requirements.
+Against this background, in the opinion of the Supervisory Board, membership of the Supervisory Board of Daimler Truck AG does not impose any additional requirements comparable to the mandate at Daimler Truck al Statements Further Information

+Holding AG in terms of the profile of requirements.
+A deviation from the recommendation of the German Corporate Governance Code that members of boards of management of listed companies should not hold more than two mandates on supervisory boards in non-group listed companies or comparable functions and should not chair a supervisory board is stated and justified in the 2023 Declaration of Compliance, notwithstanding the assessments of the Supervisory Board for the purposes of the profile of requirements.

 The criteria of the profile of requirements shall be taken into account when filling positions on the Board of Management.
-The Presidential Committee draws up a shortlist of available candidates on the basis of a target profile, taking the specific qualification requirements and the requirements profile into account, it conducts interviews with them, and it then submits a candidate proposal to the Supervisory Board together with the reasons for its recommendation for the decision-making.
-The decisive factor is always the interest of the Company, in consideration of any and all circumstances of the individual case.
+The Presidential Committee draws up a short-list of available candidates on the basis of a target profile, taking into account the specific qualification requirements and the requirements profile.
+It conducts interviews with these candidates, and it then submits a candidate proposal to the Supervisory Board together with the reasons for its recommendation for the decision-making.
+The decisive factor is always the interest of the company, in consideration of any and all circumstances of the individual case.

-In the view of the Supervisory Board, fundamental individual suitability criteria for a position on the Board of Management are, in particular, personality, integrity, convincing leadership qualities, professional qualifications for the department to be taken over, past performance, knowledge of the Company, and the ability to adapt business models and processes in a changing world.
+In the view of the Supervisory Board, fundamental individual suitability criteria for a position on the Board of Management are, in particular, personality, integrity, convincing leadership qualities, professional qualifications for the division to be taken over, past performance, knowledge of the company, and the ability to adapt business models and processes in a changing world.

 Together with the Board of Management, the Supervisory Board also ensures long-term succession planning for the Board of Management, with due consideration of the profile of requirements and the circumstances of the individual case.
-The Presidential Committee of the Supervisory Board regularly discusses talents and exceptional leaders of the Company.
+The Presidential Committee of the Supervisory Board regularly discusses talents and exceptional leaders of the company.
 The contract terms and renewal options of current members of the Board of Management are discussed, as well as possible successors.
 On the basis of a potential analysis and in consideration of the criteria of the profile of requirements, executives from the management level below the Board of Management as well as special high potentials are assessed and the next development steps are discussed and determined together with the Board of Management.
 The process of succession planning also includes regular reporting by the Board of Management on the proportion and development of female managers, especially at the first and second management levels below the Board of Management.
 The Board of Management is responsible for proposing a sufficient number of suitable candidates to the Supervisory Board.
-Mercedes-Benz Group AG aims to predominantly fill positions on the Board of Management with managers developed within the Company.
+Mercedes-Benz Group AG aims to predominantly fill positions on the Board of Management with managers developed within the company.
 Nevertheless, potential external candidates are also evaluated and included in the selection process on a case-by-case basis, with the support of external recruitment consultancy firms.